 We’ll be using the feedback to create the set up for next summer - maybe we’ll find some interested collaborators?

-Application deadline for the next LTLT cohort is Friday 18 January, apply now Leading Transformation in Learning and Teaching programme.
+Application deadline for the next LTLT cohort is Friday 10 May.
+Apply now for our Leading Transformation in Learning and Teaching programme.